I have had a dig around I managed to find some great documentaries on some legendary photographers from Netflix and Amazon Prime.

-He lived a frugal life alone in his apartment packed from floor to ceiling with his photographs with barely room to sleep.
-He spent little time there as he was so busy working .
+He lived a frugal life alone in an apartment packed from floor to ceiling with his photographs with barely room to sleep.
+Home was unimportant to him, he spent so little time there - he was too busy working .

-People on the street would look for him on his bike wanting to be spotted and land on the pages of The New York Times.
-He was out everyday taking shots .
+People would look for him on his bike, wanting to be spotted and featured on the pages of The New York Times.
 For Bill it didn't mater who you were.
 It was all about the colours, the styles, shapes, how they were being worn and spotting trends.

 Enjoy with your glass half full - just like Bill always did.